ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 ![alt text](/img/posts/regression-tree-nodes-plot.png "Decision Tree Max Depth Plot")

 <br>
-This is a very powerful visual, and one that can be shown to stakeholders in the business to ensure they understand exactly what is driving the predictions.
+This is a very powerful visual that can be shown to stakeholders in the business to ensure they understand exactly what is driving the predictions.

-One interesting thing to note is that the *very first split* appears to be using the variable *distance from store* so it would seem that this is a very important variable when it comes to predicting loyalty!
+One interesting thing to note is that the *very first split* appears to be using the variable *distance from store*, so it would seem that this is a very important variable when it comes to predicting loyalty.

 ___
 <br>
 # Random Forest <a name="rf-title"></a>

-We will again utilize the scikit-learn library within Python to model our data using a Random Forest.
-The code sections below are broken up into 4 key sections:
+We will again utilize the scikit-learn library within Python to model our data using a random forest.
+The code sections below are broken up into four key sections:

 * Data Import
 * Data Preprocessing